 see \cite{Acosta:2021iyu,Kampfer:2020cbx} and \cite{Ritus85} for the basics.
-The background field is characterized by the classical field strength parameter $a_0$, and the meaning of the variable $u$ is as above.
+The classical field strength parameter characterizes the background field $a_0$, and the meaning of the variable $u$ is as above.
 The differential cross section depends separately on two variables: the energy variable $p \cdot k/m^2$ and intensity parameter $a_0$, which can be combined with the so-called ``quantum non-linearity" parameter $\chi = a_0 \, p\cdot k/m^2$ and a second one.
 The total cross section\footnote{ The subsequent numerical evaluations uncover a large range of numerical values of the involved parameters.
 Therefore, the summation of a large number of harmonics, $N = \mathcal{O}(10^9)$ in Eq.~(\ref{eq.5}), is often required.
 (Based on properties of the Bessel functions of large arguments and large indices, harmonics up $N = \mathcal{O} (a_0^3)$ should be accounted for.)
 In accomplishing that goal, we employ the series expansion method referred to as Richardson extrapolation \cite{Sidi:2003bnm}, which drastically improves the rate of convergence.} $\sigma^\mathrm{IPA}$ is compared with $\sigma^\mathrm{KN}$ in Fig.~\ref{fig.1}-left.
 In addition to the KN effect, the external field causes a further suppression, increasing with $a_0$.
 In line with the above-quoted argument, one can expect that, according to unitarity.
 In other words, the exclusive decay of an electron state, $e_A^- \to {e_A^-}' + \gamma'$, quantified by the total cross section, becomes more and more reduced with increasing environmental field $A$.
 The degree of suppression depends on the energy, at a given field strength $A$.
 This is our executive summary, which is put subsequently into various perspectives in a differential manner.
 As far as we know, this knowledge appears to be relatively uncommon.